Contact us

 The study Inpatient and Outpatient Cocaine Abusers: Clinical Comparisons at Intake and One-Year Follow-up by Douglas Budde, Bruce Rounsaville, and Kendall Bryant highlights that both inpatient and outpatient programs are effective in treating cocaine addiction.

-The effectiveness, however, depends on the severity of the addiction and individual circumstances.
-Inpatients generally entered treatment with more severe addiction issues, including heavier drug use, greater social impairments, and higher psychopathology.
-After one year, they showed significant improvements, particularly in cocaine use and mental health.
+The effectiveness of treatment depends on addiction severity and individual circumstances.
+Inpatients with severe addiction issues showed significant improvements after one year, especially in cocaine use and mental health.

 What Are Other Treatment Options Available for Cocaine Addiction?